vboussot/ImpactLoss/README.md

 ```

 Make sure that the `Data/` folder contains:
 - `FixedImage.mha`, `MovingImage.mha` your input images to be registered.
+These files can be provided in either .mha or .nii.gz format.
 - `ParameterMap.txt` using Impact configuration. 👉 See [`ParameterMaps/README.md`](ParameterMaps/README.md) for detailed configuration examples.
 - A `Data/Models/` directory with TorchScript models. 👉 See [`Data/Models/README.md`](Data/Models/README.md) for model download instructions.